ishwarsfarm/ecommerce/readme.txt

 'add cash to wallet form' is added
 'search form' is modified and debugged
-'main nav panel' is modified and more entries are added
+'main nav panel' is modified and more entries are added 'users image' is added
+'users name' is modified and changed to 'chetan'